 puzzle nightmare.
 As I mentioned above, when our campus asked us to make positive phone calls home, I found this to be a great opportunity to schedule their conference.

 I created a google doc with all my times and when I called I could read off available times.
-Then there was none of the situation with multiple parents choosing the same time and me having to make phone calls/send home more notes to change the time.
+Then there were none of the situations with multiple parents choosing the same time and me having to make phone calls/send home more notes to change the time.

 The week before, send home a reminder slip with the parent times.
 Or, if you have access to it, share your google doc (just remember to save it as a PDF) and send it to parents.